Best Burr Coffee Grinder in 2026: For Brewing Everything From Pour-Over Coffee to Espresso

 It almost goes without saying that stainless steel construction is better than plastic.
 However, if you’re on a tight budget you may have to sacrifice some amount of durability.
 There’s also the question of which burr material is better – stainless steel or ceramic.
 In short, there’s no definitive answer.

 If aesthetics are important to you, the best burr coffee grinder will be both functional and beautiful.
 Personally, I think even the most basic, affordable grinder looks cool sitting in my kitchen.
-Still, if you want something stylish, there are plenty of options out there.
+Still, if you want something sleek and stylish, there are plenty of options out there.

 Burr Grinder Features